-C.3.4 Settlement Area Boundary Expansion
+C.4.5 Settlement Area Boundary Expansion

-- It is not anticipated that the Town requires additional land outside of the delineated Settlement Area Boundary as shown on Schedule A over the planning horizon. - Where the Town may consider an expansion to the Settlement Area boundary, the following criteria will be considered: - i.
-The need to designate and plan for additional land to accommodate an appropriate range and mix of land uses; - If there is sufficient capacity in existing or planned infrastructure and public ii. service facilities; - iii.
-Whether the applicable lands comprise specialty crop areas;

-- The evaluation of alternative locations which avoid prime agricultural areas and, where avoidance is not possible, consider reasonable alternatives on lower priority agricultural lands in prime agricultural areas; - Whether the new or expanded settlement area complies with the minimum distance separation formulae; - vi.
-Whether impacts on the agricultural system are avoided, or where avoidance is not possible, minimized and mitigated to the extent feasible as determined through an agricultural impact assessment or equivalent analysis, based on provincial guidance; and - The new or expanded settlement area provides for the phased progression of urban development. - The establishment of a new Settlement Area within the Town is prohibited.
+- 1. It is not anticipated that the Town requires additional land to accommodate growth outside of the identified Settlement Area Boundary as shown on Schedule A over the horizon of this Plan. - 2.
+Where the Town may consider an expansion to the Settlement Area boundary, the following criteria will apply: - i.
+The need to designate and plan for additional land to accommodate an appropriate range and mix of land uses; - ii.
+The demonstrated need for additional land to accommodate growth, as informed by a Land Needs Assessment, to the satisfaction of the Town; - iii.
+If there is sufficient capacity in existing or planned infrastructure and public service facilities; - iv.
+Whether the applicable lands comprise specialty crop areas; - v.
+The evaluation of alternative locations which avoid prime agricultural areas and, where avoidance is not possible, consider reasonable alternatives on lower priority agricultural lands in prime agricultural areas; - vi.
+Whether the new or expanded settlement area complies with the minimum distance separation formulae; - vii.
+Whether impacts on the agricultural system are avoided, or where avoidance is not possible, minimized and mitigated to the extent feasible as determined through an Agricultural Impact Assessment or equivalent analysis, based on provincial guidance; - viii.
+The impact of the proposed expansion on the natural environment system, in accordance with the policies of this Plan and the Conservation Authority; and - ix.
+The new or expanded settlement area provides for the phased progression of development, in accordance with existing or planned infrastructure, including servicing. - 3.
+The establishment of a new Settlement Area within the Town is prohibited.

-C.3.5 Employment Land Conversions
+C.4.6 Employment Land Conversions